VjKlepikov/sdl_atf_test_scripts/style_guide_for_lua_code.md

 # Style guide for Lua code
 ## Introduction
-This document gives coding conventions and some programming recommendations for the Lua code.
+This document defines coding conventions and some recommendations for programming on the Lua language.
 ## Code lay-out
 ### Indentation
 * Use 2 spaces for indentation

 ```
 -- bad
 function guide()